alicias1/academic-kickstart/content/project/_index.md

 [Development of a diagnostic test for Equine Histoplasmosis](https://csd-inventory.liverpool.ac.uk/life-sciences/news/stories/title,976960,en.php)

-I was awarded SFAM funding for an eight week placement in the University of Liverpool Microbiology Research Group between my second and third year of my undergraduate degree.
+I was awarded [SfAM](https://sfam.org.uk) funding for an eight week placement in the University of Liverpool Microbiology Research Group between my second and third year of my undergraduate degree.
 During the project I developed my molecular biology skills, had my first taste of research and achieved the project aim, proving that equine histoplasmosis is present in West as well as East Africa.